 - Ask for longer lunch periods or breaks when you feel your productivity is at its lowest.

 - Try a different work week schedule, perhaps four 10 hour days or three 12's and a 4

-- Reduce your weekly hours (if you can afford it)
+- Reduce your weekly hours in lieu of a pay cut (if you can afford it)

 There are many professions that allow for work to be done remotely, particularly if your job involves sitting in front of a computer.
-I remember the first time I took freelancing seriously was when I was in the mountains by an engineer.
+I remember the first time I took freelancing seriously was when I met a remote engineer on a hunting trip.

 Common remote careers include:

 Below are a few examples of remote job opportunities to check out.
 Be sure to subscribe to get the FULL list!

 The difference between working remotely and freelancing?
 It's being your own boss.